 Transitional reliefs:

-- Comparative period: First-year implementation relief
+- Comparative period: first-year implementation relief

 How UK SRS S1 and S2 work together